dacruzmathis/Life-Expectancy/README.md

 # Life-Expectancy

-The project consist to make a study using data available online and finding factors responsible of Life Expectancy.
+Carry out a study on life expectancy and identify the factors responsible for it.
 Master 1 project made for the Data Science with Python cursus at Efrei Paris.
 Made with Sivananthan Sarankan and Sebastiao-Esteves Kevin.
 Here some results obtained by the study of a dozen of datasets about Life Expectancy :